-For Section 1, say: There will be no more than 14 questions in this Section.
+For Section 1 say: There will be no more than 14 questions in this Section.

-For Section 2, say: There will be no more than 9 questions in this Section.
+For Section 2 say: There will be no more than 9 items

-For Section 3, say: There will be no more than 10 questions in this Section.
+For Section 3 say: There will be no more than 8 questions in this Section.

-For Section 4, say: There will be no more than 14 questions in this Section.
+For Section 4 say: There will be no more than 13 questions in this Section.

 Read each passage and question.
 Then, follow the directions to answer each question.
 Mark your answers by completely filling in the circles in your answer document.
-Do not make any pencil marks outside of the circles.
+Do NOT make any pencil marks outside of the circles.
 If you need to change an answer, be sure to erase your first answer completely.